Attention Test - Inhibitory Control

 What is an anti-saccade?

-A saccade is a rapid ballistic eye movement — the fastest movement the human body makes, reaching angular velocities of 700°/second.
-Most saccades are reflexive: when something appears in your peripheral visual field, the superior colliculus and parietal cortex generate an automatic orienting saccade toward it within 100–150ms, before conscious awareness.
-This reflexive system evolved for predator detection and cannot be eliminated — only suppressed.
+A saccade is a rapid ballistic eye movement - The fastest movement the human body makes, reaching angular velocities of 700ยฐ/second.
+Most saccades are reflexive: when something appears in your peripheral visual field, the superior colliculus and parietal cortex generate an automatic orienting saccade toward it within 100โ150ms, before conscious awareness.
+This reflexive system evolved for predator detection and cannot be eliminated - Only suppressed.

 An anti-saccade requires the opposite response: when a peripheral cue appears, you must suppress the reflexive saccade toward it and generate a voluntary saccade in the opposite direction.
-This requires the dorsolateral prefrontal cortex (DLPFC) to actively inhibit the superior colliculus — a key window into the neural machinery of executive function and voluntary behavioral control.
+This requires the dorsolateral prefrontal cortex (DLPFC) to actively inhibit the superior colliculus - A key window into the neural machinery of executive function and voluntary behavioral control.
 The anti-saccade task was developed by Hallett (1978) and remains one of the most widely used paradigms in cognitive neuroscience for studying inhibitory control.

 Why anti-saccades are hard